 - The site accepts household waste from residents own homes in East Sussex.

-- Trailers must be single axle and no more than 1.8 metres (6 feet) in length, not including the tow bar.
+- Trailers must be no more than 1.8 metres (6 feet) in length, not including the tow bar.

-- Pedestrian access via dedicated entrance.
-There is no parking outside or near the site for oversize vehicles.
-It is therefore not permitted to park oversize vehicles outside or near the site and bring waste into the site on foot.
+- Pedestrian access via dedicated entrance for local residents arriving by foot.
+There is no parking outside or near the site for oversize or other vehicles.
+It is therefore not permitted to park outside or near the site and bring waste into the site on foot.